CentreSecuriteIA/textbook/docs/Chapters/1-Capabilities/README.md

                 Data Trends
 ```

 **Estimated reading time**: 2 Hours 40 minutes reading at 100 wpm.
 Given the density and type of material covered in this chapter, this should be taken as a lower bound estimate.

 **Estimated reading time (including Appendices)**: 3 Hours 40 minutes reading at 100 wpm.
 The appendices are meant for people already quite familiar with topics in machine learning.

+If you prefer reading and commenting on gdoc, this is possible [here](https://docs.google.com/document/d/1HKo0Kest9Xppjn7m2ODpfMUlEu93SzLsfxXBH48Xaus/edit?usp=sharing).

 !!! question